 Why did you create The Wire?

 There’s a lot of terrific reporting on China, and yet there is no English language publication singularly devoted to chronicling China’s economic rise and the country’s influence on global politics, business, labor, the environment and the financial markets.
-We hope to set a high standard for reporting on China, and to create a forum for new voices and seasoned experts, and a platform to showcase deeply reported stories and investigative journalism.
+We hope to set a high standard for reporting on China, creating a forum for new voices and seasoned experts as well as a platform to showcase deeply reported stories and investigative journalism.

 How would you describe The Wire’s approach to journalism?